 The Fairweather name is a bit of a misnomer.
 “Bad weather prevented completion of the voyage” is how many of the seafaring tales of those early pioneers ended.
 But, “[t]he Fairweather Grounds has its devotees, people who almost refuse to fish elsewhere even when they know they might find better fishing.
 They are known as “Fairweather fishermen,” a “slightly contradictory term since they prefer operating in waters known for rough conditions.
 It is assumed that anyone qualified for the title is a really tough fisherman, one who doesn’t mind getting his ears pinned back by the frequent gales.”

 Toivo and the other early pioneers of the Fairweather Grounds used compasses and fathometers to find their fishing spots.
 They had radio direction finders that enabled them to take bearings on each other but no land stations.
 If their fathometers indicated they were in fifty fathoms, the edge of the shallow grounds, they would drop anchor.
-When they caught salmon in what is now known as the “fleet corner” of the East Bank, one of them let go a halibut anchor with buoy line and flagpole attached in order to mark the spot.
+When they caught salmon in what has been known as the “fleet corner” of the East Bank, one of them let go a halibut anchor with buoy line and flagpole attached in order to mark the spot.
 The fishing in the Fairweather Grounds could be spectacular and still is.
 Andersen claimed his best day was 282 kings, a lot of fish, especially considering that in those days a king would average 19 pounds or so.

 After their first venture, Toivo and the early pioneers were not able to return for a couple more years–the risks were too great–but when they did, they brought a new innovation that had been a “secret weapon” during the final days of World War II, the Loran–Long Range Navigation.
 The Loran required skill and lots of tinkering, but gave the fishermen the ability to more accurately measure where they were and where the fish lay feeding.
 With that innovation, boats began following Toivo Andersen and the other early Fairweather pioneers out to the Fairweather Grounds, which became a place known for remoteness, treacherous weather, and splendid fishing.